webhintio/hint/packages/rule-typescript-config/docs/target.md

 ### What does the rule check?

-This rule checks the `compilerOptions` property `target` is the appropriate based on your `browserslist` configuration.
+This rule checks if the `compilerOptions` property `target` is the appropriate based on your `browserslist` configuration.

 The matrix is as follows: